Logiqx/gpx-ideas/docs/extensions/README.md

 ### Diving In

+There are a huge number of [activities](../landscape/activities.md) that can benefit from the use of GPS / GNSS receivers, many of which will be interested in similar data.

-Feel free to take a look at some of the [examples](examples/README.md) first, prior to looking at the extensions in more detail.
+Feel free to take a look at some simple [examples](examples/README.md) prior to looking at the extensions in more detail.

 | Schema                       | Description                |
 | ---------------------------- | -------------------------- |